 What companies work with Demand Response?

-If you choose not to join your utility's Demand Response program, or if you choose not to reduce your electricity usage during peak periods, you may end up paying "surge" prices.
-To avoid all this, invest in smart products that work with Demand Response, or ones that can detect peaks, utilise automatic switching to reduce power, and prevent you from paying surge prices.
+If you choose not to join your utility provider's Demand Response program, or if you choose not to reduce your electricity usage during peak periods, you may end up paying "surge" prices.
+To avoid all this, it's well worth investing in smart products that work with Demand Response, or ones that can detect peaks, utilise automatic switching to reduce power, and prevent you from paying those pesky surge prices.

 Manufacturers are investing in all areas.
-For example, Honeywell bought California-based Akuacom in 2010.
+For example, Honeywell bought California-based Akuacom back in 2010.
 Akuacom is a major player in the Demand Response and Smart Grid arena.
-Since that acquisition, Honeywell has shipped thousands of Demand Response thermostats and other energy efficient smarthome devices throughout the US.
+Since that acquisition, Honeywell has shipped thousands of Demand Response thermostats and other energy efficient smart home devices throughout the US.

 How can I get Demand Response?

-Firstly, you'll need to go to your utility provider and opt into its Demand Response program.
-This will give you an idea about what hardware you will need in your home.
+If you're quite rightly won over by the idea of getting on board with Demand Response, firstly you'll need to go to your utility provider and opt into its Demand Response program.
+The process for how to do that may differ according to your provider, but getting in touch with them is a likely first step.
+This will give you an idea about what hardware you'll need in your home.

-As mentioned, companies such as Honeywell, Nest and Ecobee all offer smart thermostats that support Demand Response but not all models do.
-For example, Honeywell's Lyric Wi-Fi Thermostat currently doesn't but some of its other Wi-Fi thermostats do so be sure to check.
+As mentioned, companies such as Honeywell, Nest and Ecobee all offer smart thermostats that support Demand Response, but not all models do.
+For example, Honeywell has a dedicated page for you to browse the thermostat it offers which work with Demand Response, which you can access right here.